-In order to capitalize on the statewide focus of the Indiana Alliance of YMCAs (Alliance) and it state-level role in public policy advocacy, INYaG was officially adopted as a program of the Alliance during 2013.
+To capitalize on the statewide focus of the Indiana Alliance of YMCAs (Alliance) and its state-level role in public policy advocacy, INYaG was officially adopted as a program of the Alliance during 2013.
 Through the Alliance, INYaG is led by a team of dedicated youth and adult volunteers from around the State.